Inventory Strategy

 Stop using paper notebooks.
 A single spill of water or a lost diary can destroy years of data.
 Move your stock management to the cloud so you can check your shop's inventory from home or while traveling.

-Manage your inventory like a pro with BlinkBill's automated stock tracking.
+Manage your inventory like a pro with BlinkBill's automated stock tracking and low-stock alerts.